The necessary and sufficient conditions of copositive tensors

-4mm \begin{quote}{\bf Abstract.}\ In this paper, it is proved that (strict) copositivity of a symmetric tensor $\mathcal{A}$ is equivalent to the fact that every principal sub-tensor of $\mathcal{A}$ has no a (non-positive) negative $H^{++}$-eigenvalue.
-The necessary and sufficient conditions are also given in terms of the $Z^{++}$-eigenvalue of the principal sub-tensor of the given tensor.
-This presents a method of testing (strict) copositivity of a symmetric tensor by means of the lower dimensional tensors.
-Also the equivalent definition of strictly copositive tensors is given on entire space $\mathbb{R}^n$.
+4mm \begin{quote}{\bf Abstract.}\ In this paper, it is proved that a symmetric tensor is (strictly) copositive if and only if each of its principal sub-tensors has no (non-positive) negative $H^{++}$-eigenvalue.
+Necessary and sufficient conditions for (strict) copositivity of a symmetric tensor are also given in terms of $Z^{++}$-eigenvalues of the principal sub-tensors of that tensor.
+This presents a method for testing (strict) copositivity of a symmetric tensor by means of lower dimensional tensors.
+Also an equivalent definition of strictly copositive tensors is given on the entire space $\mathbb{R}^n$.
 2mm

 {\bf Key Words and Phrases:} Copositive Tensors, Principal sub-tensor, $H^{++}$-eigenvalue, $Z^{++}$-eigenvalue.
 2mm

 {\bf 2010 AMS Subject Classification:} 15A18, 15A69, 90C20, 90C30 \end{quote} 8mm \fancyhead{} \fancyhead[EC]{ Yisheng Song and Liqun Qi} \fancyhead[EL,OR]{\thepage} \fancyhead[OC]{The necessary and sufficient conditions of copositive tensors} \fancyfoot{}